Christ Centered. Reformed Tradition. Southern Baptist. Intentionally Relational.

 I count all things to be loss in view of the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things and count them but rubbish so that I may gain Christ.

-We are a reforming church.
+We are a reforming church in faith and practice.
 We are a place where you can come and learn, discuss, and apply Reformed theology.
 Our confession of faith is the 1689 Second London Confession of Faith.

 What is Reformed Theology?

-Reformed theology is the theology of the Reformation.
+Reformed theology is the theology of the Scripture that was reaffirmed in the Protestant Reformation.
 It stresses the sovereignty of God, the inability of mankind, and the power of grace.
 There are five foundational declarations that sum up Reformed doctrine.
 These are also known as the five "alones" or "Solas" in Latin; Scripture Alone, Grace Alone, Faith Alone, Christ Alone, and the Glory of God Alone.

 We are proudly a Southern Baptist church.
 As Baptists, we are a "believers church," (everyone who is a member of the church has professed a personal faith in the saving work of Christ and has been baptized), and although we have elders, we are congregationally ruled.
 As Southern Baptists, we help support over 8000 missionaries across the world sharing the Good News of Jesus Christ.